 - Establish a record keeping system

-A financial advisory firm can do all of that for you, and oversee the operation and annual reviews of your 401(k).
+A financial advisory firm can do all of that for you, and handle the operation and yearly reviews of the plan.

-- Advertising your 401(k) plan to prospective employees — The word "401(k)" might appear on a job listing in a list of benefits, but many in the job market don't fully understand what a 401(k) can do for them.
-We can connect the words "401(k)" to concrete steps to people living the golden years of their dreams.
+- Marketing your 401(k) plan to potential employees — The term "401(k)" might show up on a job ad as a bullet point, but many in the job market don't know the full benefits a plan provides.
+We can bridge the phrase "401(k)" to concrete steps to people living the golden years they always wanted.

-- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are well versed in portfolio management will be able to offer market insight, as well as work within investment concepts such as diversification, risk tolerance, and rebalancing to best position employees' money for further growth.
+- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are experienced with portfolio management will be able to offer investment insight, as well as work within investment principles such as diversification, risk tolerance, and rebalancing to optimally position employees' savings for further growth.

 - Employee education — The more an employee understands their 401(k) plan, the more it will help them.
-At Correct Capital, we offer both group classes and one-on-one counseling sessions with our small business clients' employees so they're confident with how their money is being held and invested.
+At Correct Capital, we offer both group classes and one-on-one counseling sessions with our small business clients' employees so feel at ease with how their money is being held and invested.

 - Compliance — 401(k) plans have different rules and contribution limits.
-Not following them can lead to harsh penalties.
-A financial advisor can help to ensure your recordkeeper and plan administrator do not accidentally fail to comply with a requirement.
+Not following them can lead to harsh fees.
+A financial advisor can help to ensure all of the proper rules are followed.

-- Fiduciary duty — As a plan sponsor, small business owners have a fiduciary responsibility to act in the best interest of plan participants.
-We are morally and legally bound to do what's in your best interest, and in the best interest of your employees and their retirement accounts.
+- Fiduciary responsibility — When offering a retirement plan, small business owners have a fiduciary responsibility to act with diligence, prudence, and care.
+We are ethically and legally mandated to do what's in your best interest, and in the best interest of your employees and their savings.

-A financial advisor offers considerable value to Oakville, MO small business owners who are looking to set up a 401(k) plan.
-By consulting with a financial advisor, small business owners can provide a valuable benefit to their employees while also managing risk and ensuring the plan’s long-term success.
+A financial advisor offers remarkable value to Oakville, MO small business owners who want to experience the benefits of a 401(k) plan.
+By consulting with a financial advisor, small business owners can save on taxes and make their business more attractive to current and prospective employees.

-Call Correct Capital to Start a 401(k) For Your Small Business in Oakville, MO
+Call Correct Capital to Set Up a 401(k) For Your Small Business in Oakville, MO

-If you own a small business in Oakville, MO, you want to spend your energy on what you do best and what you're passionate about – not being bogged down by retirement plan responsibilities you may or may not be knowledgeable about.
+If you own a small business in Oakville, MO, you want to focus on what you do best and what you're passionate about – not being distracted by retirement plan responsibilities you may or may not be knowledgeable about.
 As a Registered Investment Advisor with CERTIFIED FINANCIAL PLANNER® professionals, Correct Capital can both help position your and your employees' money for growth while giving you peace of mind that your small business's 401(k) plan is being operated efficiently and correctly.
 To start setting up a 401(k) for your small Oakville, MO business today, call Correct Capital at 314-930-401(k) or contact us online.